KittyCAD/cli/README.md

 ### Building Homebrew artifacts and testing install

-Homebrew needs the same files as our cross complie step, they just need to be organised into a tarball, and have a formula for installing the cli through brew, Run the cross compile step
+Homebrew needs the same files as our cross complie step, they just need to be organised into a tarball, and have a formula for installing the cli through brew, Run the cross compile step (following steps above for setup)

 ```
 make release